-This may sound strange but I think it’s an important point to make.
+This may sound strange, but I think it’s an important point to make.
 Our children provide us with a valuable way to meet people.
-As they learn, grow and make new friends, we are in naturally presented with opportunities to interact and engage with other adults – parents, teachers, coaches, administrators, etc. Through our children, we often make new friends and connections ourselves.
-Volunteering offers additional ways to meet people and grow our network.
+As they learn, grow, and make new friends, we are naturally presented with opportunities to interact and engage with other adults – parents, teachers, coaches, administrators, etc. Through our children, we often make new friends and connections ourselves.
+PTO parent involvement ideas offer additional ways to meet people and grow our network.

-Children learn by example and taking an active role – in whatever capacity – makes an important difference.
+Children learn by example, and taking an active role in PTO school– in whatever capacity – makes an important difference.
 Children spend the bulk of their time at school.
 Having a presence there shows them that you are invested in their education.
-It also shows them the importance of being part of a larger community.
+It also shows them the importance of being part of a broader community.
 It gives you the opportunity to role model the value of working together as a part of something bigger.
 And what child doesn’t get excited when they see a parent around their school occasionally?

-I wish I had a better understanding of these things those first couple of years.
-My hope is that my experiences will help you find ways to get involved with your school’s parent organization.
-I still have 3 more years ahead of me at our elementary school and, although I am in a different parenting phase than when I started, I’m confident that I can find a way to have an impact that works for me.
+I wish I’d had a better understanding of what is PTO in school those first couple of years.
+My hope is that my experiences will help you find out how to get parents involved in PTO.
+I still have three more years ahead of me at our elementary school and, although I am in a different parenting phase than when I started, I’m confident that I can find a way to have an impact that works for me.